axelvaldez/radical-companies/_posts/rfiction/2023-04-02-la-fleur-de-chocolate.markdown

  <p class="_speaker"><span class="_speakerb">All that fear, yes.
 Something is wrong and people try to get control.
 Other submit, or it falls apart.</span></p>
  <p class="_speaker"><span class="_speakerc">It fell apart because all the yelling.</span></p>
  <p class="_speaker"><span class="_speakera">Yes, it was about taking control.</span></p>
  <p>I felt my eyes swelling with tears and emotion.
-These people had made quite a leap in an instant, they had crossed the line.
-They had realized in an instance the fear that had made them fail earlier.
-Their daemons became visible.</p>
+These people had made quite a leap in an instant.
+They had realized in an instance that fear that had made them fail earlier.
+They have made their daemons visible.</p>
  <p class="_speaker"><span class="_speakerc">So, no punishment.</span> She was looking at her knees.</p>
  <p class="_speaker"><span class="_speakera">No punishment.</span> He was looking at her.</p>
  <p class="_speaker"><span class="_speakerb">Instead of taking <span class="_paradigm">RAD</span>s away, there is a button for asking for &lsquo;a talk&rsquo;.</span></p>